dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

 ## Questions

 Do these structures satisfy an **h-principle**?
-Origins: given a PDE, a "partially specified" solution can be deformed into an actual solution.
+Origins (Gromov, 1970): given a PDE, a "partially specified" solution can be deformed into an actual solution.

 The main theorem: